jnaik2/1380/README.md

 ## Correctness & Performance Characterization

-_Correctness_: I wrote `5` tests.
-1 tests edge cases in status, 2 test complex interactions with routes, and 2 edge tests in comm.
+_Correctness_: I wrote `10` tests.
+The first test is for status.get, the second - fourth cover routes including both unit tests (e.g. just testing routes.rem) and nested interactions.
+The fifth test covers comm.send

 _Performance_: I characterized the performance of comm and RPC by sending 1000 service requests in a tight loop.
 Average throughput and latency is recorded in `package.json`.
 The first number represents comm & the second represents RPC.